 Some people also consider purchasing an “umbrella” policy that would cover any excess costs if liability limits are exhausted.
 This type of policy can help protect you from large liability claims or judgments if you’re sued.
-And your umbrella policy may cover your car, home, and other properties, as well as other members of your household.
+And your umbrella policy may cover you as well as other members of your family or household.

 What’s the Difference Between Full Coverage and Liability Only?

 An auto insurance policy that includes liability, collision, and comprehensive coverage is sometimes called “full coverage,” because it covers both your costs and the costs of others involved in an accident.

 Most states require liability coverage.
 But if your car is paid off, your state may not require collision (which helps to repair or replace a car that’s damaged in an accident) or comprehensive (which pays if the car is stolen or damaged by fire, vandalism or some other non-collision scenario).

 And if your car isn’t worth much, you might decide to forgo one or both when purchasing car insurance.
 If your car is financed, however, the lender could require full coverage even if the state doesn’t.

 Some states also may require other types of coverage:

 • Uninsured motorist and underinsured motorist coverage can help cover your medical expenses if you’re in an accident with a driver who has little or no insurance.

 • Uninsured motorist property damage coverage can help repair damage to your car if you are hit by an uninsured motorist.

 • Personal Injury Protection (PIP) and/or Medical Payments (MedPay) can offer protection if you or your passengers are hurt or killed in an accident.